 3. I wish Ben Folds would write a book of short stories.
 Hell, I wish Ben Folds would co-write a book of short stories with me.
+Please.

 4. I saw Ben play live with Tori Amos on the Lotta Pianos tour.
 He was incredible.
 I hope to see him play again someday soon.

 5. When I was a teenager, I think about 15 years of age, my Mom and I were walking out to the car together in our driveway.
-Across the street, from us, we saw this man.
+Across the street from our house we saw a man.
 At first glance, he looked like a rather ordinary business man: 3-piece suit, neat and tidy hair, freshly shaven face, non-descript briefcase.
 It wasn’t until we noticed his feet that it became obvious that something was not right.
 He was barefoot.
 There was this moment of recognition when we noticed, and I think he noticed us noticing.
 It was silent for a second and then he said, “what do you want from me?
 Want me to do a soft shoe?
 What?”
 His voice was indignant, pained, angry, hurt.
 At the time I didn’t understand at all.
 I think I laughed, most likely due to nervousness and not getting it.
 I think about it now, though, and I do get it, especially after being laid off from jobs as many times as I have.
 The responsibilities and all the things that people want from you, well they don’t fall away, even if you are falling apart.
 This song reminds me of that man.